f20/power-models/README.md

 systems.
 For Windows systems, Strawberry Perl (strawberryperl.com) usually works.

-To check whether you have a suitable version of Perl, try this at the Terminal or command line:
+To test whether you have a suitable version of Perl, try this at the Terminal or command line:

     perl --version